We may earn money or products from the companies mentioned in this post.

 Experts don’t know everything

-I’ve followed the recommendations of the experts in order to be successful.
-In the weeks ahead we practice what to say, talk about what Halloween is, and what’s expected when going door-to-door.
-Despite all the preparation, oftentimes we’d greet households with, “Candy pleeeeeasssse,” a big huhalloweeg , or dashing into a stranger’s home.
+I’ve followed the experts’ recommendations on how to be successful: In the weeks ahead we practice what to say, talk about what Halloween is, and what’s expected when going door-to-door.
+Despite all the preparation, oftentimes we’d greet households with, “Candy pleeeeeasssse,” a big hug, or my personal nightmare: dashing into a stranger’s home.

-Today we are at a point where my pre-teen now yells “Trick or treat!” with all of the other kids.
+Today we are at a point where my kiddo now yells “Trick or treat!” with all of the other kids.
 She (mostly) doesn’t get upset when I offer alternate treats that are gluten/dairy free in exchange for her candy.
 (It helps that there’s a local group who coordinates sending leftover candy to armed services members overseas).
+Safety awareness has improved to the point that she’s not dashing away, or into a stranger’s home anymore.
+(So yes, fellow special needs parents – it does get better!)

 Costume choices can be challenging as kids get older